-I’m sure you’ve heard, but we’re launching in Los Angeles.
+I’m sure you’ve heard, but we’ve launched in Los Angeles.
 So our founder, Bianca Cheah recently went to do a site recce (read: eat her weight in soft serve and spend $28 on a smoothie, all in the name of “research”).

 Followed by the likes of Gisele and Tom, anti-inflammatory eating is becoming popular among the mainstream public (aka non-models), and for good reason.
 Aside from being a healthy diet (prepare to say good bye to cakes and pastries), it is said to reduce inflammation in the body, which is believed to cause a number of health woes.

 “I’ve cut [these foods] out of my diet completely and noticed a huge difference.
 Especially with water retention too.
 Once you adopt this way of eating and feel your best it’s easy to stick to.
 It’s not a diet, it’s a lifestyle,” says Claire Greive, fitness influencer, nutritionist and long-term AI eater.

 Check out the anti-inflammatory soup Victoria Beckham’s nutritionist swears by: